 Full name: Fernando Augusto da Silva

 Nickname: Terere is the name of a Brazilian herb used on a famous Brazilian tea.
-The nickname however was first mentioned by Muzio de Angelis at the Academia Strike where Fernando Terere used to train when he was a blue belt, Fernando loved singing a popular song that had the word “Terere” in the chorus and for that reason the name came up.
+The nickname however was first mentioned by Muzio de Angelis at the Academia Strike where Fernando Terere used to train when he was a blue belt, Fernando loved singing a popular song that had the word “Terere” in the chorus and for that reason, the name came up.

-- CBJJO World Cup Champion (2002/2003)
+- 1st Place CBJJO World Cup (2002/2003)

-- CBJJ Brazilian National Champion (2001/2003)
+- 1st Place CBJJ Brazilian Nationals (2001/2003)

-- IBJJF Pan American Champion (2004)
+- 1st Place IBJJF Pan Championship (2004)

-- IBJJF World Championship Runner-up (2001/2004*)
+- 2nd Place IBJJF World Championship (2001/2004*)

-- IBJJF Pan American Championship Runner-up (2004***)
+- 2nd Place IBJJF Pan Championship (2004***)

-- IBJJF European Open Championship Runner-up (2013)
+- 2nd Place IBJJF European Open (2013)

 * 3 classes above his weight